-Response Rationale MSDE Response High School Word Choice High School Unit 6 Delete "Effectiveness" Replace with "Impact" Replacing "effectiveness" with "impact" in the context of assessing 7 regional conflicts, violence, and peace negotiations offers a broader and more nuanced understanding of the outcomes.
-"Effectiveness" generally measures the degree to which an intended result is achieved, which implies a judgment of success or failure based on specific objectives.
+Replace with "Impact"

+Replacing "effectiveness" with "impact" in the context of assessing regional conflicts, violence, and peace negotiations offers a broader and more nuanced understanding of the outcomes.
+"Effectiveness" generally measures the degree to

+Response Rationale MSDE Response Response which an intended result is achieved, which implies a judgment of success or failure based on specific objectives.
 However, "impact" encompasses all consequences, both intended and unintended, and does not inherently carry a judgment of success.
 MSEA seeks to partner collaboratively, ensuring broad and effective representation of professional educators in shaping educational policies.
 Our aim is a proactive approach that promotes continual dialogue and cooperation.
 We advocate for a timeline that accommodates ample professional development and adjustment for educators.
 Furthermore, establishing ongoing feedback mechanisms will ensure that the framework evolves based on real classroom experiences and outcomes.
 Together, we can ensure the framework is dynamic, responsive, and continually refined to meet the needs of our educational landscape.
 While I support the proposed revisions to the Social Studies Standards, I urge the board to consider these additional enhancements to ensure the standards not only meet but exceed our collective goal of preparing well-rounded, critically thinking members of our community.
 Sincerely, Paul Lemle MSEA President APPENDIX A: Diversity - There are many kinds of diversity, based on race, gender, sexual orientation, class, age, country of origin, education, religion, geography, physical, or cognitive abilities.
 Valuing diversity means recognizing differences between people, acknowledging that these differences are a valued asset, and striving for diverse representation as a critical step towards equity.
 See "Equity."
 Equity - Equity means fairness and justice and focuses on outcomes that are most appropriate for a given group, recognizing different challenges, needs, and histories.
-It is Trecognizing unreferit chanenges, needs, and histories.
-It is 1

-Response Rationale MSDE Response distinct from diversity, which can simply mean variety (the presence of individuals with various identities).
-It 8 is also not equality, or "same treatment," which doesn't take differing needs or disparate outcomes into account.
+It is distinct from diversity, which can simply mean variety (the MSDE Response abilities.
+Valuing diversity means recognizing differences between people, acknowledging that these differences are a valued asset, and striving for diverse representation as a critical step towards equity.
+See "Equity."
+Equity - Equity means fairness and justice and focuses on outcomes that are most appropriate for a given group, recognizing different challenges, needs, and histories.
+It is is also not equality, or "same treatment," which doesn't take differing needs or disparate outcomes into account.
 Inclusion - Being included within a group or structure.
 More than simply diversity and quantitative representation, inclusion involves authentic and empowered participation, with a true sense of belonging and full access to opportunities.